hltfbk/E3C-Corpus/README.md

 |             | Spanish     | 76.45        | 67.88        | 71.92            |
 |             | Basque      | 92.86        | 30.95        | 46.43            |

-Table 7: Precision, Recall and F1 measure of the entities that were manually verified.<br>
+Table 7: Precision, Recall and F1 measure of the entities in the subset of tokens to check.<br>

 ## Data Distribution and Licence